XenonTheInertG/GSI-Workshop/README.md

 > Remember that all the credits for the gsi porting tool belong to Erfan so if your GSI booted succesfully all of this is because of him.
-But if you wish to thank me for creating this github workflow and you find it helpfull you can also help me with a donation.
+But if you wish to thank me for creating this github workflow and you find it helpfull you can also help me by giving stars to my repositories;)
+Have a great day